Your questions on the Mobile Alarm.

 Facts about the LiveLife Mobile Alarm.

 The pendant has a soft, rubber-like outer skin which is easy to grip.
-It weighs only 42 grams, the same as three 20 cent pieces.
+It weighs only 42 grams, about the same as three 20 cent pieces.
 You can put it on your favorite chain if you like or even place it on a key ring.
 It comes with an adjustable safety lanyard (anti-choking), a belt clip and even a sleek, adjustable wristband giving you plenty of options on how it can be worn.

 The pendant is designed to be small, simple to use and lightweight.
-It operates primarily as a emergency alert system and GPS location device and these functions mean it does not need a screen or keyboard features.
+It operates primarily as an emergency alert system and location device and these functions mean it does not need a screen or keyboard features.
 It can be programmed by sending text messages to it and this also eliminates the needs for those features.
 LCD screens also soak up battery life and the text on the screen would be too small to read for many people.

 The Mobile Alarm operates on the mobile phone network just like a mobile phone does.
 A sim card must be installed, activated and a mobile phone number must be assigned to the pendant.